 Intrauterine Insemination Process

 There is a range of treatment options available to someone considering an IUI cycle.
-They include a monitored oral medication (Clomid) cycle with timed intercourse, a monitored oral medication cycle with an ovulation induction trigger shot (hCG), or an injectable medication (FSH) cycle and an ovulation induction trigger shot.
+They include a monitored oral medication (Clomid) cycle with timed intercourse, a monitored oral medication cycle with an ovulation induction trigger shot (hCG), or an injectable medication (FSH) cycle with an ovulation induction trigger shot.